marmelab/solid-admin/packages/admin/docs/GettingStarted.md

 Besides, the different providers (dataProvider, authProvider and i18nProvider) share the same interface so you can use those made for react-admin in solid-admin.
 Be aware that many have a dependency on react-admin and that you might end up with react related dependencies in your project for now.

-Just like react-admin, solid-admin tries to leverage the ecosystem best libraries, including [@tanstack/solid-query](https://tanstack.com/query/latest/docs/solid/overview), [Modular Forms](https://modularforms.dev/) and [Kobalte](https://kobalte.dev/).
+Just like react-admin, solid-admin tries to leverage the ecosystem's best libraries, including [@tanstack/solid-query](https://tanstack.com/query/latest/docs/solid/overview), [Modular Forms](https://modularforms.dev/) and [Kobalte](https://kobalte.dev/).

 ## Installation